online-ml/river/CONTRIBUTING.md

 **Unit tests**

+These tests absolutely have to pass.

 ```sh
 pytest
 ```

 **Web dependent tests**

+This involves tests that need an internet connection, such as those in the `datasets` module.
+In most cases you probably don't need to run these.

 ```sh
 pytest -m web
 ```

 **Notebook tests**

+You don't have to worry too much about these, as we check them before each release.
+If you break them because you changed some code, then it's probably because the notebooks have to be modified, not the other way round.

 ```sh
 pytest --nbval-lax --current-env docs/notebooks/*.ipynb`